Lythical1/backend-eind-project/README.md

 1. Clone this repository to your local machine
 2. Move the cloned repository to the `htdocs` folder in your XAMPP installation directory
 3. Start the Apache and MySQL servers in XAMPP
+4. Open a terminal and navigate to `~\Backend-Eindproject\Almost-there-018ba971-018ba971\`
+5. Run `php seeder.php` to create the database and seed it with dummy data (username: `admin@admin.com`, password: `admin`)
-4. Open a web browser and navigate to `http://localhost/backend-eind-project`
+6. Open a web browser and navigate to `http://localhost/backend-eind-project`

 ## Usage